 Fun fact: The Titanic cost $7.5 million to construct in 1912.

 Fun fact: The Titanic’s total length was 882 feet 9 inches, breadth was 92 feet 6 inches, and she had engines that boasted 46,000 horse power capable of cruising the ship through the water at 21 knots.

 On May 31, 1911 the Titanic was officially launched by the White Star Line.
 She was considered a Royal Mail Ship or RMS for short.
 She was built to compete with the newest ocean liners the Lusitania and Mauritania.
 These two ships had broken White Star Line’s records for both speed and size.
 That is, they were breaking the records until the Titanic was born.

 The Titanic launched from Slipway number 3 in the North Yard (yard number 401) under the watchful eye of the White Star Line.
 The 46,328-ton passenger ship “without a hitch” according to the local papers.
 She sailed out into the waters while passengers above the ship waved goodbye (some of them for the last time) to their friends and loved ones who were on shore.
 This was standard practice for the time; in fact, your family and friends could even hang out on the ship until it was time for it to go.
 Now, you have to be a certain distance from the ship and you definitely aren’t allowed on board without a pass.

-Creepily enough, several photos of the ship were taken and compiled into an album on its inaugural voyage.
+Creepily enough, several titanic pictures of the ship were taken and compiled into an album on its inaugural voyage.
 The captions under the ship read, “going, going, gone” below the snapshots.
 These photos were put together in sequence in a family photo album alongside photos of the Titanic’s proud creators.

 The unsinkable ship sinks